 Now that you have a newsworthy announcement for the craft beverage industry, where do you send it?
 Your media list represents the desirable news outlets where you'd like to see your story published and their key contacts.
 No two media lists will be the same, and having one doesn't guarantee that your story will be picked up.
 It's just the reality of reporting news – what's notable to you might not register with journalists.
 Even news that is undeniably important sometimes gets overlooked because other events take priority.

-There are paid services like Newswire and BusinessWire that will distribute your press release for members of the Chico Beverage Association.
+There are paid services like Newswire and BusinessWire that will distribute your press release for your craft beverage brand.
 Depending on your news event and the desired audience reach, that may be an option for you.
 We recommend starting with a list of 20 local, regional and national outlets that you respect for craft beverage news.
 Outlets include newspapers and alt-weeklies, radio and television stations, NPR and enthusiast groups.
 Your Associated Press Bureau often accepts and reposts press releases as a service to local and regional publications.
-Send a note to your media contact first, asking if they’re the right person/if it’s okay to send your announcements.
+Send a note to your media contact first, asking if they're the right person/if it's okay to send your announcements.
 Then send your press releases on a regular schedule – journalists and editors are always looking for lead stories, if not fillers when things are quiet.

 The team at Market Your Craft has assembled a list of more than 50 national publications and contacts to help get you started.